jinxin112233/HEB_categories/README.md

 Ye, C. Y. et al. The Genomes of the allohexaploid Echinochloa crus-galli and its progenitors provide insights into polyploidization-driven Adaptation.
 Mol.
 Plant.
 13, 1298–1310 (2020).

 # Citations
-Chromosomal-scale haplotype-resolved genome assemblies of the two wild octoploid progenitors of cultivated strawberry illuminate genomic diversification from wild relatives to modern cultivars (in revision)
+Chromosomal-scale haplotype-resolved genome assemblies of the two wild octoploid progenitors of cultivated strawberry illuminate genomic diversification from wild relatives to modern cultivars (in revision).